3D-rendered coronavirus with spike proteins.

 Meanwhile, President Trump acknowledged that the crisis might continue until July or August.
 It might even plunge the nation into a recession.
 The governors announced the closures of restaurants, bars, and other venues across America.

-The new guidance has also called for the closure of gyms and other venues with evidence of community transmission.
-The President has also urged the governors to get ventilators, respirators, and other equipment.
+The new guidance also calls for the closure of gyms and other venues with evidence of community transmission.
+The President has also urged the governors to obtain ventilators and other equipment.

 Hospital systems called for help because of a lack of medical supplies and beds as the number of patients increased.
 Some hospitals are beginning to postpone procedures to free up medical personnel and space.

 Indeed, the Department of State is doing its best to inform and protect U.S. citizens in the homeland and overseas.
-The administration has committed to building a global health security capacity for today and future outbreaks.
-They have also planned to reduce the impact on U.S. companies and the supply chain overseas.
+The administration has committed to building a global health security capacity for today's and future outbreaks.
+It has also planned to reduce the impact on U.S. companies and the supply chain overseas.

 The administration's priority is to protect American citizens and slow the spread of the virus.
 They have implemented strict travel restrictions together with their interagency partners.
 This is true for individuals in high-risk areas by the U.S. health authorities.